KlaraElmegaard/SocialGraphs_HP/index.markdown

 |Devlin Whitehorn| Phineas Black|
 |Derwent Shimpling| Sirius Black|

-Just by looking at the first five characters, a pattern is shown: The large community contains the major characters (here Bartemius Crouch Junior and Sirius Black) and the small community only contains minor characters.
+Just by looking at the first five characters, a pattern emerges: The large community contains the major characters (here Bartemius Crouch Junior and Sirius Black) and the small community only contains minor characters.
 That's why we look at the largest communities, so that we actually see some character that we know.
-Lets take a look at the 6 most connected characters in the 11 communities that contains more than 100 characters.
-These characters would be the ones, describing the features of the community the best.
+Let's take a look at the 6 most connected characters in the 11 communities which contain more than 100 characters.
+These characters would be the ones describing the features of the community the best.

 | Community 1 | Community 2 | Community 3 |Community 4 |Community 5 |Community 7 |Community 8 |Community 9 |Community 10 |Community 11 |Community 18 |
 | ----------------------- | ----------------------- | ----------------------- | ----------------------- | ----------------------- | ----------------------- | ----------------------- | ----------------------- | ----------------------- | ----------------------- | ----------------------- |